MSc European and Global GovernanceFind a programme

 Part-time study requires daytime attendance.

-Europe is confronted by a growing number of challenges on the world stage, ranging from the rise of emerging economies to new security concerns.
-Drawing on theories of international relations, comparative politics and European integration, this programme allows students to engage with the study of European and global governance from a variety of perspectives – the domestic, the regional/supranational, and the global.
+Europe is confronted by a growing number of challenges on the world stage, ranging from the rise of emerging economies and new security concerns to the implications of Brexit.
+Drawing on theories of international relations, comparative politics and European integration, this programme allows you to engage with the study of European and global governance from a variety of perspectives – the domestic, the regional/supranational, and the global.

-It aims to be empirically relevant by teaching students how to apply theoretical concepts to some of the biggest political challenges facing Europe today.
-It will also prepare students for a wide range of careers in European and international affairs.
+It aims to be empirically relevant by teaching how to apply theoretical concepts to some of the biggest political challenges facing Europe today.
+It will also prepare you for a wide range of careers in European and international affairs.